Data Mixing Agent: Learning to Re-weight Domains for Continual Pre-training: Introduction

 \section{Introduction}

-Modern Large Language Models (LLMs) are usually pre-trained with trillion-token large-scale general domain datasets~\citep{yang2025qwen3,liu2024deepseek}.
-Despite with strong generalization capabilities, these foundation models often require further enhancement in certain knowledge-intensive fields, such as applications in math problem solving~\citep{yang2024qwen2,shao2024deepseekmath} or code generation~\citep{guo2024deepseek,hui2024qwen2}.
-Due to the formidable cost of pre-training from scratch, adapting foundation models to new knowledge/capabilities is usually achieved via continual pre-training on smaller-scale, high-quality data in the target field.
-However, directly adapting to the target field data can lead to catastrophic forgetting~\citep{dyer2022effect} of source data and collapse on existing model capabilities~\citep{lin2025sigma}, normally due to the significant distribution shift between source and target fields.
+Large Language Models (LLMs)~\citep{yang2025qwen3,liu2024deepseek}, though pre-trained to obtain generalization capabilities, often require further enhancement in knowledge-intensive fields~\citep{yang2024qwen2,guo2024deepseek} via continual pre-training in the target field.
+However, directly adapting to the target field data can lead to catastrophic forgetting of source data and collapse on existing model capabilities~\citep{hui2024qwen2,lin2025sigma}, due to the significant distribution shift between source and target fields.

 A popular solution is to curate data mixtures of the source and target fields to achieve a balanced performance~\citep{shi2024continual}.
 Existing methods mainly organize data mixtures defined by meta-attributes such as data sources and focus, known as domains~\citep{du2022glam,luo2024velocitune}.
-During training, the data mixture is allocated through a distribution in the domain space, which reflects the ratio of data allocated from each domain by reweighting.
-The distribution can be adjusted after several training steps when necessary, leading to a data mixing trajectory~\citep{luo2024velocitune,xia2023sheared} along the domain reweighting steps.
-Data mixing trajectories are proven to significantly influence model performance~\citep{olmo20242,grattafiori2024llama,li2024datacomp}, which leads previous works to explore various data mixing algorithms for determining the optimal trajectory for various tasks~\citep{liu2024regmix,ye2024data,xie2023doremi,luo2024velocitune,xia2023sheared}.
+During training, the data mixture is allocated through a distribution in the domain space, which reflects the ratio of data allocated from each domain.
+The distribution can be adjusted after several training steps if necessary, leading to a data mixing trajectory~\citep{luo2024velocitune,xia2023sheared} along the domain reweighting steps.
+Data mixing trajectories significantly influence model performance~\citep{olmo20242,grattafiori2024llama,li2024datacomp}, and previous works have explored data mixing algorithms to determine optimal trajectories for different tasks~\citep{liu2024regmix,ye2024data,xie2023doremi,xia2023sheared,luo2024velocitune}.